skrylexx/POC_MongoDB_With_JS/README.md

 You may try it by yourself using Postman or by creating your own script.

-I personaly used Postman to test my endpoints.
+I personally used Postman to test my endpoints.

 #### Datas

 The datas sent to this API are in Json format.
-MongoDB with NodeJS natively accepts it and doesn't require for any translation.
+MongoDB with Node.js natively accepts it and doesn't require for any translation.

-All Json informations have to be in the body of the request.
+All Json information have to be in the body of the request.
 It permits to send long strings without any error compare to HEAD arguments.

 Learn more about :